Verizon Business Internet Review 2019

 Fiber internet gets its name from the fiber-optic wires with glass connections used to transmit internet data at super-fast speeds.
 Fios is Verizon’s brand name for its fiber-optic internet and TV services.

-Thanks to a 2016 purchase of Verizon internet lines in some US states, you may see Frontier FiOS internet plans.3
+In other consumer news: Thanks to a 2016 purchase of Verizon internet lines in some US states, you may see Frontier FiOS internet plans in more areas.3

 How much uptime do I need for my small business?